 Then, make sure that you have some type of file extractor installed onto your computer, such as WinZip.
 Most if not all computers running the most recent iOS or Windows 10 should have this feature installed along with the operating system.
 Some custom content creators compress their files (especially if the download is a set), so a file extractor may come in handy.

 The Mods Folder

 The next thing that you should do is become acquainted with your folders for The Sims 4.
 Depending on which folder you installed your game on, the file path should look something like this:

 This PC > Documents > Electronic Arts > The Sims 4 (see below).

 Within the multitude of folders that are used to run the game, among them will be a folder titled Mods.
 This folder will house most of your mods and custom content (CC) downloads.
 There may be a Resource.cfg document, but this file should be empty other than that, provided you have not downloaded mods or CC before now.

 CC files such as clothing, accessories and hair, can be filed here once downloaded.
 These files will generally have the .pkg extension.

 Before you go along your digital shopping trips for your Sims, I would recommend creating new folders inside of the Mods folder for each category (hair, accessories, clothing, etc.).
 Having an organized Mods folder makes finding specific files tons easier.

 A key point to remember: Do NOT make a folder inside of another folder.
-This is because there are circumstances that prevent specific mods from working if they are placed 2 folders deep.
+This is because some mods won’t work if they are 2 folders deep.

 Have any other quick tips or great custom content suggestions for Simmers looking to modify their game?
 Make sure to comment below!